Build vs. Buy: the real cost of communication platforms

 For example, as healthcare moves toward a value-based payment model, and staying in touch with patients becomes more important, WELL has started building new features to enable post-visit care.
 Those include forthcoming health maintenance reminders and a new referrals function that helps patients to schedule follow-up appointments.

 In addition, we’re always building new integrations and developing new partnerships.
-We recently configured hours-specific responses, custom holidays, and a brand-new Live Chat feature.
-We announced brand-new partnerships with InstaMed, Uber Health, RepuGen, and Binary Fountain, designed to provide effortless building, automatic transportation scheduling, increased engagement, and sentiment analysis.
+We recently configured hours-specific responses and custom holidays.
+We announced brand-new partnerships with RepuGen and Binary Fountain, designed to provide effortless building, automatic transportation scheduling, increased engagement, and sentiment analysis.
 As part of our omni-channel strategy, we’re making WELL available through WhatsApp and developing our own iOS and Android app for secure messages.

 The development never ends—and that’s exactly as it should be.